Shivelight/vindemitor/README.md

 ## Widevine Provisions

 A Widevine Provision is needed for acquiring licenses containing decryption keys for DRM-protected content.
-They are not needed if you will be using devine on DRM-free services.
+They are not needed if you will be using vindemitor on DRM-free services.
 Please do not ask for any Widevine Device Files, Keys, or Provisions as they cannot be provided.

-Devine only supports `.WVD` files (Widevine Device Files).
+Vindemitor only supports `.WVD` files (Widevine Device Files).
 However, if you have the Provision RSA Private Key and Device Client Identification Blob as blob files (e.g., `device_private_key` and `device_client_id_blob`), then you can convert them to a `.WVD` file by running `pywidevine create-device --help`.

-Once you have `.WVD` files, place them in the WVDs directory which can be found by calling `devine env info`.
+Once you have `.WVD` files, place them in the WVDs directory which can be found by calling `vindemitor env info`.
-You can then set in your config which WVD (by filename only) to use by default with `devine cfg cdm.default wvd_name`.
+You can then set in your config which WVD (by filename only) to use by default with `vindemitor cfg cdm.default wvd_name`.
 From here you can then set which WVD to use for each specific service.
 It's best to use the lowest security-level provision where possible.